wp-plugins/easy-spoiler/readme.txt

 == Changelog ==

+= 1.0 =
+ * You can now configure the titlebar to be the open/close button.
+ * The speed of the spoiler open/close animations can now be customized.
+ * New option to force-refresh iframes if they are within a spoiler and you have issues with them.
+ * Editor button fixes for WP3.1

+= 0.7 =
+ * Some CSS tweaks to help with more aggressive themes

 = 0.6 =
  * Added new theme color helpers in admin menu.
 Easy configuration of several color attributes.
  * W3C HTML validation of the generated output.